 Western Lands Preservation is a for-profit entity, and we make no alms about this.
-When you purchase our Badger Buys or sign up for a Membership, you cannot write them off on your taxes.
+When you purchase our Products or sign up for a Membership, you cannot write them off on your taxes.
 And neither do we benefit from fewer taxes.
-Our income from sales, sponsorships, donations and gifts are treated the same way as income for any other for-profit enterprise.
+Our income from product sales, sponsorships, memberships and gifts is treated like income for any other for-profit enterprise.

 Why do we do this?

-First, handing out tax benefits to one group, at the expense of other groups, is not equitable.
-If we were a charity, then our members, customers and donors would be able to write off their donations to us on their taxes, thus lowering their taxes.
-And we would then not have to pay taxes on the donations we received.
+1) Handing out tax benefits to one group, at the expense of other groups, is not equitable.
+If we were a charity, then our members, customers and donors would be able to write off their gifts to us on their taxes, thus lowering their taxes.
+And we would then not have to pay taxes on the money we received.
 This would be fine, except for everyone else who pays taxes, and who may not support what we do, since their taxes will have to increase to make up the difference.

 Here's what motivates us each morning . . .